russellmcc/site-gen/resume.md

 ## Profile

-I am a professional software developer and amateur electronics tinkerer interested in synthesizers, programming languages and other technologies for creative expression.
+I am a professional software developer and amateur electronics tinkerer interested in synthesizers, programming languages, mathematics, and other technologies for creative expression.

 </div><div class="resume-section">